 Test, Test, and test some more

 First, test your stream quality and connection.
 This is probably the most important factor for a successful live video, so make sure to get this right.
 There’s nothing worse than your audience being stuck with the eternal buffer due to connection quality issues on your end.
 Test your equipment and make a plan for a primary workflow and a secondary workflow in case it fails.
 It sounds obvious, but highlight what equipment is and isn’t working way before the live stream.
 Have a redundancy plan in place by fitting backup systems for your internet in case the primary connection fails.
-For power, look into other sources like a generator in the unlikely case the grid goes down.
-Having a plan and testing means you are increasing the chances of a successful, error-free live video.
+For power, consider other sources, such as a generator, in the unlikely event the grid goes down.
+Having a plan and testing it means you’re increasing the chances of a successful, error-free live video.

 Will Online Match the Physical Event?

 You want to make sure your audience feels like they’re physically at the event.
-So, if possible, ask your audience what they would like to experience on a live stream prior to the event.
-They may wish to be spoken to directly when they have a question for the panel.
-Notify your panel that during the Q&A to look at a particular camera (colour coding works here) when answering a question from an online audience.
+So, if possible, ask your audience what they would like to experience during a live stream before the event.
+They may want to speak directly with the panel when they have a question.
+Notify your panel that during the Q&A, look at a particular camera (colour coding works here) when answering a question from the online audience.
 This will create a more cohesive, live experience for both physical and online audiences.

 What Equipment Will I Need to Live Stream?

 In the past, you would have needed outside broadcasters, with roof-mounted satellite dishes and expensive equipment.
-Put simply, you can now stream what you want when you want.
+Put simply, you can now stream whatever you want, whenever you want.
 Here are some recommendations for the equipment needed.

 Internet

 Sounds obvious, but before anything else, this should be your first consideration.
-Use a dedicated and reliable internet connection, preferably Ethernet.
+Use a dedicated and reliable internet connection, preferably an Ethernet connection.
 To enable the smoothest experience possible, make sure the Ethernet cable is connected to a dedicated network that no one else uses.
 Dream Engine’s live team can ensure your internet connection is set up correctly for your content or event.

 Switcher and Encoder

-Encoding is important as it’s what changes the video from pre-recorded to a Livestream video.
-An encoder is a piece of equipment or software that can convert a live feed so it is viewable over the internet.
-Consider choosing software if you are on a lower budget, but we recommend hardware as a more solid option.
+Encoding is important because it changes the video from pre-recorded to a live-stream video.
+An encoder is a piece of equipment or software that converts a live feed into a format that is viewable over the internet.
+Consider choosing software if you’re on a lower budget, but we recommend hardware as a more reliable option.
 The reason for this is that software is susceptible to latency and speed issues.
-Hardware, on the other hand, is a more robust option that doesn’t depend on connection alone.
+Hardware, on the other hand, is a more robust option that doesn’t depend solely on a connection.

 You’ll notice that in a live TV show, the camera switches from angle to angle, and this is achieved via a production switcher.
-Dream Engine uses a Black Magic ATEM Television Studio HD for our production switcher.
+Dream Engine uses a Blackmagic ATEM Television Studio HD as our production switcher.
 This enables us to mix various angles, connect other sources such as computer screens, and input most HD cameras.

 Cameras

 It is important that your cameras can shoot full HD and plug into your switcher.
 Full HD cameras with inbuilt SDI, HDMI, and XLR outputs are a solid setup capable of streaming high-quality live video.
 It is also important to consider the angles you’ll need for exposure.
-So be sure to set up the cameras so they achieve the desired look and angles.
+Be sure to set up the cameras so they achieve the desired look and angle.

 Lighting